takanotume24/StarCloner/README.md

 - **Filter by star counts**:
   - `--min-stars`: Only include repositories with a star count greater than or equal to this value.
   - `--max-stars`: Only include repositories with a star count less than or equal to this value.
+- **Filter by repository owner**:
+  - `--owner-filter`: Only include repositories whose owner name matches this string (case-insensitive).
 - **Dry-run mode** (`--dry-run`): Display which repositories would be processed without actually cloning/pulling them.
 - **Skip confirmation** (`--yes`): Automatically proceed without asking for user confirmation.
 - **Specify a parent directory** (`--output-dir` or `-o`): By default, StarCloner clones/pulls into a folder named after the GitHub username in your current working directory.
 Use `--output-dir` to specify a **different parent directory**, within which a subdirectory named after the GitHub username is created.